tanvir-git/odoo-documentation/content/developer/reference/user_interface/views/include/search.rst

     </group>
   </search>

-can be used to separate groups of filters, more readable than ``separator`` in complex search views
+can be used to separate groups of :ref:`filters <reference/user_interface/views/search/filter>`, more readable than ``separator`` in complex search views

 <searchpanel>: display a search panel